 - IBM supports firmware download with I/O, sometimes referred to as "concurrent firmware download."
-Before proceeding with concurrent firmware download, check the readme file packaged with the firmware code or your particular operating system's DS4000 Storage Manager host software for any restrictions to this support. - Suspend all I/O activity while downloading firmware and NVSRAM to a DS4000 Storage Subsystem with a single controller or you will not have redundant controller connections between the host server and the DS4000 Storage Subsystem.
+Before proceeding with concurrent firmware download, check the readme file packaged with the firmware code or your particular host operating system's DS4000 Storage Manager host software for any restrictions to this support.
+See "Storage Manager documentation and readme files" on page 1 for instructions that describe how to find the readme files online. - Suspend all I/O activity while downloading firmware and NVSRAM to a DS4000 Storage Subsystem with a single controller or you will not have redundant controller connections between the host server and the DS4000 Storage Subsystem.